Matheus-Soares-Duarte/xy-inc/README.md

 # xy-inc
-<i>This app was designed to respond to the [Backend Developer Teste of ZUP](https://github.com/ZupIT/zup-test/tree/master/backend/pleno).
+<i>This app was designed to respond to the [Backend Developer Teste of ZUP](https://github.com/ZupIT/zup-test/tree/master/backend/pleno), following the request the same was done in Kotlin language.
 The text below explains the project, its prerequisites, actions for its implementation and execution.</i> <br>

 ## Actions: